Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 Robert Kiyosaki

 Robert Kiyosaki’s Rich Dad, Poor Dad is one of the most famous self-publishing success stories of all time.
 After being rejected by traditional publishers, Kiyosaki chose to self-publish the book in 1997.
 Initially promoted through his own seminars and grassroots marketing, the book steadily gained traction, eventually exploding into a global phenomenon.
 Today, Rich Dad, Poor Dad has sold over 40 million copies worldwide, been translated into dozens of languages, and launched an entire brand of financial education products.
 Kiyosaki’s path highlights how self-publishing can turn unconventional ideas—initially dismissed by the industry—into enduring movements that reshape cultural conversations.
-His journey remains a benchmark for entrepreneurial authors who want to prove that persistence, creative marketing, and a strong message can overcome industry gatekeeping.
+His journey remains a benchmark for entrepreneurial authors who seek to demonstrate that persistence, creative marketing, and a compelling message can overcome industry gatekeeping.

 Roxane Battle

-Roxane Battle first released her memoir Pockets of Joy through Beaver’s Pond Press, a hybrid publisher that gave her full creative control while providing professional support with editing and design.
+Roxane Battle first released her memoir, Pockets of Joy, through Beaver’s Pond Press, a hybrid publisher that gave her full creative control while providing professional support with editing and design.
 The book resonated with readers for its uplifting themes of resilience and gratitude, quickly gaining traction beyond its initial release.
 Its success eventually attracted a traditional publishing deal, showcasing how hybrid publishing can serve as a powerful bridge between independent beginnings and mainstream recognition.
 Battle’s journey demonstrates that authors don’t have to wait for traditional approval to share meaningful stories—by starting with a hybrid model, she built a strong audience and proved her book’s viability, opening the door to larger publishing opportunities.

 Sally Rooney